Temples of The Church of Jesus Christ of Latter-day Saints

 Temple Locale

-Located on Provo's east bench near the mouth of magnificent Rock Canyon, the Provo Utah Temple claims a stunning backdrop of towering mountains.
-The extensive temple grounds are decorated with a cascading water feature and numerous flowers, shrubs, and trees.
-Across the street is the Missionary Training Center (MTC) where thousands of young missionaries reside year round preparing for missionary service around the world.
+Located on Provo's east bench near the mouth of magnificent Rock Canyon, the Provo Utah Rock Canyon Temple claims a stunning backdrop of towering mountains.
+The extensive grounds are decorated with a cascading water feature and numerous flowers, shrubs, and trees.
+Across the street is the Provo Missionary Training Center (MTC) where thousands of young missionaries reside year round preparing for missionary service around the world.
 The campus of Church-owned Brigham Young University (BYU) borders the temple to the southwest.

 Temple History

-The groundbreaking ceremony for the Provo Utah Temple was held just one week after the groundbreaking ceremony for the Ogden Utah Temple, marking the first time that two groundbreaking ceremonies were held in the same month.
+The groundbreaking ceremony for the Provo Temple was held just one week after the groundbreaking ceremony for the Ogden Temple, marking the first time that two groundbreaking ceremonies were held in the same month.
 The two buildings were built at the same time and were nearly identical in appearance until the Ogden Utah Temple was given an architectural facelift in the early 2010s.

-The Provo Utah Temple stands adjacent to Church-owned Brigham Young University.
+The Provo Utah Rock Canyon Temple stands adjacent to Church-owned Brigham Young University.
 The Church's other two universities; Brigham Young University–Hawaii in Laie, Hawaii, and Brigham Young University–Idaho in Rexburg, Idaho; also have adjacent temples.

-The Provo Utah Temple was dedicated in just two sessions by seating attendees—in addition to the temple—in the Marriott Center, George Albert Smith Fieldhouse, Joseph Smith Building, Harris Fine Arts Center, and Knight-Mangum Hall (Language Training Mission) on the BYU campus.
+The Provo Temple was dedicated in just two sessions by seating attendees—in addition to the temple—in the Marriott Center, George Albert Smith Fieldhouse, Joseph Smith Building, Harris Fine Arts Center, and Knight-Mangum Hall (Language Training Mission) on the BYU campus.
 Over 70,000 attended in what was the largest temple dedication in history.

-In the late 1970s, a feasibility study was prepared by the Provo Temple presidency for the establishment of a Provo Temple Visitors Center.
+In the late 1970s, a feasibility study was prepared by the Provo Temple presidency for the establishment of a Provo Temple Visitors' Center.
 The study included statistical compilations of responses to a survey sent to stake presidents within the temple district.
 However, no visitors' center was ever established.

 Jordan River Utah Temple